 Winning Poster of MARCE 2017 Conference: R. Jones., B. Rosbrook., A. Lancaster., A. Chiu., & T., Price.
 (2017).
 Treating psychological distress in the postnatal period: An overview of the first year of a publically funded service to support new families in Queensland.

-A: Yes, I have experience in facilitatinggroup programs and have delivered presentations at both a law firm and a college at the University of Queensland, focusing on the importance of mental health care.
+A: Yes, I have experience in facilitating group programs and have delivered presentations at law firms, university colleges and mums groups.
 If you are interested in having me present on a clinical psychology topic at your business or organisation, please contact me via email.